rest_output_link_wp_head() WP 4.4.0

 Examples

-#1 Remove the REST API link
+#1 Removing the link to the REST API

 remove_action( 'wp_head', 'rest_output_link_wp_head' );